Use of the Brown Logo in Conjunction with Formal CME Activities

 Should the speaker's presentation include discussion of any off-labeled/investigational use of a commercial product, he/she is required to disclose this to the activity participants.

-Alpert Medical School of Brown University reserves the right to cancel or delay a course due to any unforeseen circumstances.
-In the event this meeting would have to be cancelled, Alpert Medical School of Brown University will refund your registration fee.
+Alpert Medical School of Brown University reserves the right to cancel or delay this course due to any unforeseen circumstances.
+In the event this meeting would have to be canceled, Alpert Medical School of Brown University will refund your registration fee.
 We are not responsible for any travel, hotel or other costs incurred.
 Substitutions may be made at any time without an additional charge.
 Refunds will be issued for all cancellations received two weeks prior to the start of the conference.
 An administrative fee will be charged for all refunds and credits.
 (Administrative fees vary based on conference.
 Please see specific conference registration page for correct fee.)
 “No shows” are subject to the full conference fee.
 Cancellations/substitutions must be made IN WRITING.
 No refunds or credits will be issued once the conference has started.